squintjet811/MAXP/README.md

 ###

-Fill in your mobile number then type your SMS code.
+Fill in your mobile number then type your SMS code. <br/>

-Bingo you have access to MAX+ now.
+Bingo you have access to MAX+ now.(Through it is sibling app Xiaoheihe)

 ## Bind Steam